mpostol/OPC-UA-OOI/Networking/SemanticData/README.PubSubMTF.md

 ## Acknowledgment

-I would like to thank [Gary Workman](https://www.linkedin.com/in/gary-workman-486663161/) and [Michał Morawski](https://www.linkedin.com/in/micha%C5%82-morawski-969a259a/) for their feedback, cooperation and of course friendship.
+I would like to thank [Gary Workman](https://www.linkedin.com/in/gary-workman-486663161/) and [Michał Morawski](https://www.linkedin.com/in/micha%C5%82-morawski-969a259a/), [Michel Condemine](linkedin.com/in/opcfrance), [Jayachandran Rameshbabu](linkedin.com/in/jayachandran-rameshbabu-483848a9) for their feedback, cooperation and of course friendship.

 ## Glossary